Learning the Lessons issue 44 (plain text format)

 Mick Duthie is the Director of Operations at Crimestoppers.
 He was formerly Head of Homicide Command at the Metropolitan Police.

-Case 6 – Disposing of speeding tickets and disclosing information to the public
+Case study 6 – Disposing of speeding tickets and disclosing information to the public

 This case was investigated by the force’s anti-corruption unit as part of a directed investigation by the IOPC.